 The first 24 to 72 hours can play an essential role in your long-term recovery from a sports injury.
 The steps you take to treat your injury will be necessary.
 Do not delay treating your injury at home.
 This is why it’s essential to see a sports injury doctor right away so that you can receive necessary and urgent treatment.
 Experts, such as a sports doctor in Austin, TX, recommend the P.R.I.C.E. protocol to prevent further body damage and speed healing.

 It’s best to avoid putting weight on the site of injury and limit unnecessary movement of the affected limb.
 Use crutches or a cane to support your weight if you have a leg or foot injury.
 You can also use a sling, splint, or brace to immobilize the injured area.
 Austin Physical Therapy can show you how to use these interventions to protect the affected area and prevent further damage.

 R = Rest

-Rest the injured area to speed healing but do not become completely immobile.
+Rest the injured area to speed healing but do not become entirely immobile.
 Add gentle range-of-motion exercises to encourage some muscle use while you are recovering.

 I = Ice